slepc4py.SLEPc.ST#

 Common usage is to set the interval in EPS with EPS.setInterval().

-The interval must be contained within the numerical range of the matrix, see ST.setFilterRange().
+The interval must be contained within the numerical range of the matrix, see setFilterRange().

 setFilterRange(left, right)#